 The university has been recognised as a Fairtrade University since 2014.
 Furthermore, University Services has held the Green Office diploma since 2012.

-More information about University Of eartern Finland's Sustainable development will be found in their own website.
+More information about the University of Eastern Finland's activities relating to sustainable development can be be found on this website.

 Quality at the University of Eastern Finland